Our commitment to our

 Committed and engaged employees are more likely to be motivated to perform to the best of their ability.

 They are also more likely to stay and develop their careers with us and contribute to the success of the business.
 Being a good employer is a key part of running a successful business.
 We recognise that if our people are enthusiastic about working for us, it’s not only good for them, customers will benefit too.
 Only an engaged workforce can deliver world class customer service.

 We focus on regular, open and two-way communication with employees and utilise internal communications mechanisms such as a company intranet, newsletters, Q&A sessions with our CEO, employee conferences and forums and suggestion schemes.

 We organise various engagement initiatives throughout the business including:

-- Employee awards in each of our business to recognise employees that are delivering excellently against our ethical and commercial values.
-Employees are nominated by their colleagues and have a chance to win a once-in-a-lifetime trip to our international awards presentation
+- Employee awards, nominated by their colleagues, in each of our business to recognise employees that are delivering excellently against our ethical and commercial values.

 - Our One Team Road shows in our Czech business see senior managers visit local branches to answer questions from employees and agents and to bring their feedback to Head Office.

 - Our Bring Colour into your Life initiative in our Romanian business is based on six pillars of activity; health, development, recognition, fun in the team, family and be efficient.·

 We are committed to diversity and take steps to ensure that our business processes encourage recruitment, selection and reward based purely on merit.